We answer 24/7 — call anytime, even after hours, for your free quote (412) 388-9880

 Will epoxy work on my older Cranberry Township slab?

-Almost always — but proper preparation is the variable.
-Older slabs in Cranberry Township may have hairline cracks, joint movement, and elevated moisture from years of freeze-thaw cycle exposure.
-We diagnose all of that during the free on-site consultation and spec the appropriate primer, crack repair, and moisture mitigation if needed.
-The floor is only as durable as the prep underneath it.
+Almost always — the deciding factor is the prep.
+An older Cranberry slab might carry hairline cracks, a little joint movement, or moisture picked up over years of winters.
+We catch all of that at the free on-site visit and spec the right primer, crack repair, and mitigation to match.
+A coating is never stronger than the concrete and prep work beneath it.

 Do you offer a written warranty?